 You can see the temporary Green 10/10C/10X routes and stops below:

-You will notice that the outbound bus stops along Wilford Road are shown on the map – and the displays have been showing Green 10 as stopping here during the hours it’s diverted.
+You will notice that the outbound bus stops along Wilford Road are shown on the map – and we can confirm the Green 10 will be stopping here during the hours it’s diverted.
 This means that, temporarily at least, Wilford Road has a very early morning and evening bus service to the City once again!